QuantumFusion-network/qf-solochain/crates/spin-consensus/README.md

 Blocks from future steps will be either deferred or rejected depending on how far in the future they are.

-NOTE: Aura itself is designed to be generic over the crypto used.
+NOTE: SPIN itself is designed to be generic over the crypto used.

 License: GPL-3.0-or-later WITH Classpath-exception-2.0